Installation¶

 Note

-flag which installs the required dependencies
+We recommend the --user flag which installs the required dependencies

 at the user level.
 More information about it can be found on pip documentation.